ivandroid/ionic-letter-avatar-selector/README.md

 # ionic-letter-avatar-selector

 This plugin provides letter avatars for list items and multiple list item selection similar to android gmail app.
 It can be integrated into your ionic 1.x app using the `ion-item` directive.
+By default the item selection functionality is enabled on Android.

 ## Short demo
 ![animated example](http://i.giphy.com/3o6gbcO6uExMGe2xuE.gif)